xiaodongQ/xiaodongq.github.io/_posts/2019-03-24-sar和pidstat使用.md

 ### pidstat -r (内存使用)

 Report page faults and memory utilization.
-(minflt:Total  number of minor faults the task has made per second, VSZ:Virtual Size: The virtual memory usage of entire task in kilobytes RSS:Resident  Set Size: The non-swapped physical memory used by the task in kilobytes.)
+(- minflt:Total  number of minor faults the task has made per second,
+- VSZ:Virtual Size: The virtual memory usage of entire task in kilobytes
+- RSS:Resident  Set Size: The non-swapped physical memory used by the task in kilobytes.)

 ```py
 root@ubuntu:~# pidstat -r -p 1619 1